Olympiacos B.C.

 Olympiacos reached again the EuroLeague final in 2010 and returned to the top of European basketball in 2012, when they won their second EuroLeague title by overcoming CSKA Moscow 62–61 on the last shot of the game, rallying from 19 points down, and achieving the greatest comeback in the competition's finals history.
 In 2013, Olympiacos won their third title after defeating Real Madrid 100–88, pulling off another memorable comeback, this time overturning a 17-point deficit.
 These consecutive triumphs, along with two more final appearances (2015, 2017), made the 2010s the most successful decade in the club's EuroLeague history.
-However, on the domestic front, growing tensions regarding refereeing decisions during the 2018–19 Greek Basket League season resulted in Olympiacos refusing to play against their archrivals, Panathinaikos Athens, and consequently the club was relegated to the Greek A2 Basket League.
+However, on the domestic front, growing tensions regarding refereeing decisions during the 2018–19 Greek Basket League season resulted in Olympiacos refusing to play against their archrivals, Panathinaikos Athens.
+Consequently, as per the league's regulations, the club was relegated to the A2 National Division, in which a newly created Olympiacos B Development Team competed.

-Olympiacos returned to the top-tier Greek League after a two-year absence, during which they continued to compete in the EuroLeague.
-In recent years, Olympiacos have once again become one of the most consistent contenders for the European crown, having been runners-up in 2023, as well as having qualified for four consecutive Final Fours, which is a new record for the club.
+Olympiacos returned to the top-tier Greek league after a two-year absence, during which they continued to compete in the EuroLeague.
+In recent years, Olympiacos have once again become one of the most consistent contenders for the European crown, having qualified for five consecutive Final Fours, a record for the club, having been runners-up in 2023 and eventually winning their fourth EuroLeague title in 2026.

 Some of the greatest players in European basketball have played for Olympiacos over the years, including Charlie Yelverton, Carey Scurry, Žarko Paspalj, Giorgos Sigalas, Dragan Tarlać, Walter Berry, Panagiotis Fasoulas, Roy Tarpley, Eddie Johnson, Alexander Volkov, David Rivers, Artūras Karnišovas, Dino Radja, Thodoris Papaloukas, Alphonso Ford, Tyus Edney, Arvydas Macijauskas, Miloš Teodosić, Nikola Vujčić, Linas Kleiza, Rašho Nesterović, Kostas Papanikolaou, Kyle Hines, Acie Law, Georgios Printezis, and Vassilis Spanoulis.
 In 2008, Olympiacos signed NBA player Josh Childress, whose US$20 million net income contract for three years made him the highest-paid basketball player of all time in Europe.